EstherUto/election_analysis/README.md

 ## Election Audit Summary

 Conduting election audit can be very tasking and time consuming.
 Fortunately, the code used for this particular election audit can be used for other election data.
-However, it is important that the following notes are taken into account to make use of the `PyPoll_Challenge`
+However, it is important that the following notes are taken into account to make use of the `PyPoll_Challenge.py` file.

 - It is **_very important_** the following code is at the top of the file:
 ```